-I’m Kristi Smith, and I am the blogger behind Figs & Chèvre.
+I’m Kristi Amdahl, and I am the blogger behind Figs & Chèvre.
 This may come as a shock, but I happen to be obsessed with food.
 Like in the weirdest of ways.
 There is something about being in the presence of a perfectly fermented and scored baguette that truly chokes me up.
-I’m not kidding – my guy and I stopped by Hewn [artisan] Bakery in Evanston the other day for a snack and an exquisitely crafted loaf that was wrapped delicately in butcher paper and secured with string.
+I’m not kidding – I stopped by Hewn [artisan] Bakery in Evanston the other day for a snack and an exquisitely crafted loaf that was wrapped delicately in butcher paper and secured with string.
 And I cried.
 Frankly, it can get embarrassing.
 But I digress…

 I have a B.S. in economics and – much to the dismay of my folks – am a graduate school dropout.
 Something about running statistical regressions and explaining p-values to others failed to inspire me.
 Baffling, I know.
 I’ve worked at a natural foods store, a donut shop, and the Governor’s Budget Office.
 I’ve been homeless, hopped freight trains, and participated in American Indian sweat lodge ceremonies.
 I’m both a (recovering) vegan & former protestor with a record involving bicycle U-locks and grapefruits.